matinnuhamunada/trycycler_snakemake_wrapper/README.md

     conda activate snakemake

 #### Part 1 - Generating Assemblies
+This step generates multiple assemblies as described in: https://github.com/rrwick/Trycycler/wiki/Generating-assemblies

     snakemake --snakefile workflow/Snakefile-assembly --use-conda --cores <n_cores>

+TO DO: Generate a bandage gfa graph for each assemblies for manual curation
 #### Part 2 - Clustering Contigs
+This step clusters the assemblies into per-replicon groups as described in: https://github.com/rrwick/Trycycler/wiki/Clustering-contigs

     snakemake --snakefile workflow/Snakefile-cluster --use-conda --cores <n_cores>

+This step also generate `data/interim/02_trycycler_cluster/cluster.yaml` which should be copied to the config folder in order to proceed to the next step.
+NOTE: You can select or drops the bad contigs or clusters that will ber run in the next step

+TO DO: Generate a tree image with necessary information (size, depth) for manual curation of the clusters
 #### Part 3 - Generating Consensus
+This step summarizes step 3, 4, 5, and 6 in the Trycycler wiki and generate the consensus contig sequence as described in: https://github.com/rrwick/Trycycler/wiki/Generating-a-consensus

     snakemake --snakefile workflow/Snakefile-consensus --use-conda --cores <n_cores>